alonitai/MILA_Hebrew_NLP/README.md

 Contains the tools developed by MILA - The Knowledge Center for processing Hebrew, Technion, ISRAEL

 Contains

-The Hebrew Lexicon in excel format -- does not include all fields.
+1. The Hebrew Lexicon in excel format -- does not include all fields.

-The Hebrew Lexicon database.
+2. The full Hebrew Lexicon mysql database (zipped).

 More coming.